xDroni/LoL-Particle-Tools/README.md

 ## Features

-- Locate particles fast (about 3 seconds per particle using Auto mode)
+- Fast particle search (about 3 seconds per particle in Auto mode)
-- Disable particles from your own lists using text file
+- Deactivate particles from your own lists using a text file
-- Save disabled particles for later (or when the replay crashes)
+- Save deactivated particles for later use (or if the game crashes)

 ### Particle Locator

-Helps you find unwanted particle (name) and disable it.
+Helps you find unwanted particle (name) and deactivate it.

 ### How to use Particle Locator?

 ### Auto Locating

 1. Open the replay
-2. Set in-game window mode to either Borderless or Windowed
+2. Set the in-game window mode to either **borderless** or **windowed** ([screenshot](demo/settings/window-mode.png?raw=true 'window mode'))
+3. (optional) If you get incorrect results or the process takes forever try to **turn off in-game shadows** ([screenshot](demo/settings/shadow-quality.png?raw=true 'shadow quality'))
-3. Pause the replay
+4. Pause the playback
-4. Open Particle Locator and click Start
+5. Open Particle Locator and click on Start
-5. Select the particle(s) that you want to disable (and automatically find their name)
+6. Select the particle(s) that you want to deactivate (and automatically find their name)

 ### Legacy Locating